drewpyun/MQTT-SFTP/README.md

 ### IoT <-> MQTT Broker Key Generation
-On the MQTT Broker device, generate the private X.509 key for TLS 1.3 `openssl genpkey -algorithm RSA -out mqtt_server.key` Next, generate the certificate request
-`openssl req -new -key mqtt_server.key -out mqtt_server.csr` Finally, create the self-signed certificate using the private key we just created.
+On the MQTT Broker device, generate the private X.509 key for TLS 1.3 `openssl genpkey -algorithm RSA -out mqtt_server.key` Next, generate the certificate request using the private key `openssl req -new -key mqtt_server.key -out mqtt_server.csr` Finally, create the self-signed certificate using the private key and the certificate request.
 Note: This is only recommended for a test environemnt.
 For a production environment, you should have your certificate signed by a certificate authority (CA).
 `openssl x509 -req -days 365 -in mqtt_server.csr -signkey mqtt_server.key -out mqtt_server.crt`
 After generation of the X.509 .key, the certificate request .csr, and the self-signed certificate .crt, move them to /etc/mosquitto/certs/